 - Structure individual therapy sessions.

-- Understand and implement dialectical strategies to respond to impasse in treatment.
+- Understand and implement dialectical strategies to respond to client behaviour throughout sessions.

 For more information contact the Faculty of Social Work Professional Development office: